Bolsonaro contests Brazil election, demands votes be anulled

 The complaint characterized the bug as “irreparable non-compliance due to malfunction” that called into question the authenticity of the results.

+Immediately afterward, the head of the electoral authority issued a ruling that implicitly raised the possibility that Bolsonaro’s own party could suffer from such a challenge.

-Immediately afterward, Alexandre de Moraes, who presides over the electoral authority, said the court would not consider the complaint unless the party offers a new report within 24 hours that would include results from the first electoral round on Oct.
+Alexandre de Moraes said the court would not consider the complaint unless the party offers an amended report within 24 hours that would include results from the first electoral round on Oct.
 2, in which the Liberal Party won more seats in both congressional houses than any other.

 The bug hadn’t been known previously, yet experts said it also doesn’t affect results.
 Each voting machine can still be easily identified through other means, like its city and voting district, according to Wilson Ruggiero, a professor of computer engineering and digital systems at the Polytechnic School of the University of Sao Paulo.